How to apply conditional formatting based on dates in Excel?

 4. Click OK > OK.
 The dates have been formatted.

-Conditional formatting past dates
+Conditional formatting for past dates

 1. Select one of below formulas as you need, and type it into the Format values where this formula is true text box.